wiktorszczepanik/automation-of-spatial-order-evaluation/README.md

 ### ***"automation of the method for spatial order evaluation for rural areas"***

-This repository comprises nine scripts designed to automate individual spatial calculations, all based on the QGIS Python API.
+This repository comprises 9 scripts designed to automate individual spatial calculations, all based on the QGIS Python API.
 Each script includes a simple GUI for inputting the necessary data.
 The code is intended to run without any errors on QGIS 3.16 and later versions.

 ![alt text](img/result.png?raw=true)
 *result for the agricultural area of Konstancin-Jeziorna*